After work she eats until she numbs herself.

 What if I’m truly NOT enough?

-Our living out of our true craving magnifies other’s emotions, even in men.
+Our living out of our true yearning for a man magnifies other’s emotions, even in men.

-And our fakeness, living a lie and superficiality can always be confirmed by the people round us who prefer to keep us where we are, treating us, perhaps, like the unemotional beings that we appear to be.
+And our fakeness, our desire to keep living a lie in favour of superficiality can always be confirmed by the people round us who prefer to keep us where we are by treating us just like the unemotional beings that we appear to be.

 I’ve used substitutes, and sometimes I still use them when I’m scared.